UA CEAC Indoor Vertical Farm Facility | UA CEAC / Sadler Machine Co. Mars-Lunar Greenhouse Prototype

-SAM leverages the world class expertise and facilities at the University of Arizona, Biosphere 2, and the Controlled Environment Agriculture Center (CEAC).
-SAM is a hi-fidelity analog and research station built upon 5 principal lines of research (below) and welcomes research teams that work within these areas, or bring entirely new research projects to our facility.
+SAM is a hi-fidelity analog and research station that leverages the world class expertise and facilities at the University of Arizona Biosphere 2 and the Controlled Environment Agriculture Center (CEAC).
+SAM is built upon 5 principal lines of research (below) and welcomes research teams that work within these areas, or bring entirely new research projects to our facility.

 - The transition from physicochemical (mechanical) to bioregenerative (plant-based) environmental control and life support systems (ECLSS), and the continuously shifting balance of these two as humans enter and exit, and crops are planted, consumed, and harvested.